 These are nutrient-dense oils whose beneficial properties include the following;

-While hair saturated in other oils remains oily, Batana and Ojon will, over time, absorb entirely.
+While hair saturated in other oils remains oily, Batana and Ojon will absorb entirely over time.
 If you leave it in for a few days, you may notice it has disappeared into the hair.
 This is especially beneficial for dry, curly hair, restoring it to silky curls.
 These oils are also easy to wash out without leaving an oily residue.

 These are rare oils you don’t see everywhere; the trees only produce one liter of fatty oil from one harvest, but this is Mother Nature’s finest and well worth seeking.